RKlompUU/nix-recipes/pg-server/README.md

 ## Connecting to the server

-See env file for connection settings (pg user, password, etc.).
+See `./env` for connection settings (pg user, password, etc.), these may be changed.